orion29/orion29/README.md

 <b> I am a Deep Learning Enthusiast with a knack for Competitive Programming </b>
-- 🔭 I’m currently working on Semantic Segmentation of Satellite Images.
+- 🔭 I’m currently working on Natural Language Processing with Attention Models.
 - 🌱 I’m currently learning Techniques and Algorithms related to Computer Vision and Natural Language Processing.
 - 👯 I’m looking to collaborate on research based projects.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/kunal-jethuri-900a85181/">